 Cantharellus cascadensis OR - east of the cascades and southern.
 Yellow fading to white in the centre, with pale veins.
 Stocky, clavate stem.

-Cantharellus formosus © Steve Trudell, C. cascadensis © Noah Siegel, C. roseocanus © Steve Trudell
+unsequenced Cantharellus formosus © Steve Trudell, unsequenced C. cascadensis © Noah Siegel, unsequenced C. roseocanus © Steve Trudell

 Cantharellus subalbidus WA/OR/CA - this stocky species starts out all white, but stains orange in age.

 Cantharellus californicus CA - a uniformly orange stocky species.
-Our only hardwood species, found often with oaks in CA and southern OR.
+Our only hardwood species, found with oaks in CA and southern OR so far.

-Cantharellus subalbidus © Noah Siegel, C. californicus © Christian Schwarz
+unsequenced Cantharellus subalbidus © Noah Siegel, unsequenced C. californicus © Christian Schwarz

 Craterellus - click to expand

 Strongly decurrent veins or wrinkles (sometimes almost smooth) that may or may not resemble true gills at all.
 Slightly to strongl funnel shaped caps.
 Orange-brown or black colours.
 Hollow stems, unlike Cantharellus.

-Craterellus calicornucopioides CA - deeply funnel shaped "black trumpet" mushroom with subtle wrinkling down the entire stem, but no veins nor gills.
+Craterellus calicornucopioides CA - deeply funnel shaped (almost tubular) "black trumpet" mushroom with subtle wrinkling down the entire stem, but no veins nor gills.
 It is usually black, but may be brownish and may have small cap scales.
 Craterellus cornucopioides is the European species.
 Our west coast species has a unique name only because ITS DNA differs by >3%, although Michael Kuo said "it seems different to me".
 It would be nice if somebody could elucidate a morphological or ecological difference to help tell them apart besides the location they were found.
 Craterellus fallax is the eastern NA species that does have slight morphological differences.
 C. calicornucopioides ranges from BC to CA, usually under oak, but a few collections have been sequenced without oak around.

 Craterellus atrocinereus CA - this black trumpet is less tubular and has prominent veining and is even rarer in the PNW.
 Craterellus cinereus is the EU species, from which it is also separated mostly by DNA, so more differences need to be looked for.
 It is known from OR and CA.

 Craterellus neotubaeformis n.p. - the "winter chanterelle" has veins that almost look like gills and might be mistaken for a Cantharellus, but instead has a hollow stem.
-It is a small orange-brown hollow stemmed species.
-It too differs from the EU Craterellus tubaeformis mostly through DNA.
+It is a small orange-brown species.
+It too differs from its lookalike EU species Craterellus tubaeformis mostly through DNA.
 Unlike the other two, this one has not had its new name formalized yet.

 Hydnum and Sistotrema - click to expand